yukijina/yukijina.github.io/_posts/2019-10-14-some_thoughts_about_react_redux_with_ruby_on_rails_project.markdown

 		.... do something
 ```

 Right here, I am invoking `loadingUserInfo()` with arguments.
 My app can successfully get user's favorite recipes after mounted but before rendered.
-That means I can display the result (all users reviews) in User's page.
+That means I can display the result (all users favorite recipes) in their own page.

-In React, it allows us to access that data we get the fetch call asynchronously.
+In React, it allows us to access the data we got in the fetch call asynchronously.
 It happens very fast so it is important to keep in mind when and where the fetch is called and how and where we handle the data.
 It was hard to follow which part of data is rendered first but by placing debugger, redux dev tool, and adding console.log, finally I can see which function React is trying to call.

 Official React component Lifecycle [cheat sheet](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) also helps.